stephengeoghan06-ops/work_samples/README.md

 Since many managers and people in HR/recruiters don't have Power BI access and since one cannot get an online Power BI Service account without a business email, I did these on Power BI Desktop and then added in screenshots of the model and some DAX for your reference and put them into easy-to-open PDFs.
 I can share the BI files if you show interest in my job applications, but I do not want to plaster my personal information all over the internet!
 I will screenshot some SQL to show you that part of many of these models.

+**When you open the PDF YOU MIGHT NEED TO CLICK MORE PAGES AT THE BOTTOM TO SEE THE REST**

 Enjoy!